10 rules for a domain name:

 GoDaddy keywords check

 On the images below, you can see how GoDaddy reveals keywords values based on domain sale data.
 It’s interesting to note that “Dream” was valued at $1,826 but Dreams wasn’t recognized as a valuable keyword by GoDaddy.
 Why do you think that is?

 Questions to Consider

 Why “Yes” wasn’t identified as a valuable keyword in the first test?

-Why do you think FaceYourDreams.com has such high value? (good one!)
+Why do you think FaceYourDreams.com valued higher? (good one!)